 Environmental Impact Assessment

-1. The applicant or Contractor shall, in accordance with the Standards, and taking into account the Guidelines, undertake an impact assessment, [as described in Regulation 46 (4),] based on the terms of reference [agreed] in the Scoping Report.
+1. The Applicant or Contractor shall, in accordance with the Standards, and taking into account the Guidelines, undertake an impact assessment, [] based on the terms of reference agreed in the Scoping Report.
 This includes assessing:

-(a) The intensity or severity of the impact at the [area being affected];
+(a) the intensity or severity of the impact [or effect] at the [area being affected];

-(b) The spatial extent of the impact relative to the availability of the habitat type affected;
+(b) the spatial extent of the impact [or effect] relative to the availability of the habitat type affected;

-(c) The sensitivity [and] vulnerability of the ecosystem to the impact;
+(c) the sensitivity and vulnerability of the ecosystem to the impact [or effect, if applicable];

-(d) The ability of an ecosystem to recover from harm, and the rate of such recovery;
+(d) the ability of an ecosystem to recover from harm, and the rate of such recovery;

-(e) The extent to which ecosystem functions may be altered by the impact; and
+(e) the extent to which ecosystem functions may be altered by the impact [or effect]; and

-[(f) The timing and duration of the impact relative to the period in which a species needs the habitat during one or more of its life history stages affected for its long survival.]
+(e)bis the extent to which human remains and [objects and sites of an archaeological or historical nature] [Underwater Cultural Heritage] or any venerated sites may be altered or otherwise affected by the impact; and

+[(e)ter the extent to which cultural [rights or] interests may be affected by the impact.]

+[]

-2. [In] undertaking the impact assessment, the applicant or Contractor shall complete:
+2. In undertaking the impact assessment, the Applicant or Contractor shall complete:

-(a) An analysis of reasonable alternatives to the planned activity, including the no-action alternative;
+(a) an analysis of reasonable alternatives to the planned activity, including the no-action alternative;

-(b) An Environmental Risk Assessment, which adds to the preliminary Environmental Risk Assessment required during scoping by regulation 47 bis, paragraph 3, subparagraph (b);
+(b) an Environmental Risk Assessment, which adds to the preliminary Environmental Risk Assessment required during scoping by regulation 47 bis, paragraph 3, subparagraph (b);

-(c) An analysis of the results of the Environmental Risk Assessment, including identification of risks requiring particular focus, including in the Environmental Management and Monitoring Plan;
+(c) an analysis of the results of the Environmental Risk Assessment, including identification of risks requiring particular focus, including in the Environmental Management and Monitoring Plan;

-(d) Identification of measures to monitor Environmental Effects to identify measures to [prevent], mitigate and manage such effects and risks to as low as reasonably practicable, while within acceptable levels in accordance with environmental Standards, including through the development of an Environmental Management and Monitoring Plan;
+(d) identification of measures to monitor [Environmental Impacts and] Environmental Effects to identify measures to prevent, Mitigate and manage such [impacts,] effects and risks to as low as reasonably practicable, while within acceptable levels in accordance with environmental Standards [];

+(d) bis an analysis of the sufficiency of scientific information needed to perform the assessments listed in paragraph 1; and

-[(e) Provide for engagement with potentially directly affected Stakeholders and in accordance with [regulation 93 ter], applicable Standards and taking into consideration Guidelines;]
+(e) provide for [engagement with potentially directly affected States ]/[consultation with all States and Stakeholders] [] in accordance with regulation 93 ter, [relevant ] Standards and taking into account the relevant Guidelines.